usegalaxy-eu/docker-coastal-source/README.md

 ### Configuration

-This image is based on top of the fantastic work of Jocelyn Le Sage [base GUI image](https://github.com/jlesage/docker-baseimage-gui).
-Please consult the documentation of the [upstream container](https://github.com/jlesage/docker-baseimage-gui).
+This image is based on top of the fantastic work of Björn Grüning [base jupyter image](https://github.com/bgruening/docker-jupyter-notebook).

 ### Galaxy integration